roshan151/KundaliMatch/README.md

 `service-sqlite`: Hosted on port `8030`.
 Provides an endpoint `/execute`, use this endpoint to run SQL queries.

 `service-kundali`: Hosted on port `8000`.
 Provides a kundali score using input - date of birth, time of birth, and lat, long of birthplace.

+`service-mbti` : Hosted on port `8010`.
+Given all text inputs from user, provides an MBTI personality type for the user.

 ## How to host services locally using Docker